 - Ensure each process step is executed and verified according to predefined business logic

-- Keep a transparent, tamper-proof and auditable record of transaction to enable frictionless collaboration
+- Keep a transparent, tamper-proof and auditable record of transactions to enable frictionless collaboration

 - Enforce strong data integrity in exchanges between participants as well as standardisation across the traditional organisational boundaries